speakeasy-api/developer-docs/README.md

 - ❌ Speakeasy's SDK Generator.
 - ✅ The Speakeasy SDK Generator.
-- ❌ The applications's administrator.
+- ❌ The application's administrator.
 - ✅ The administrator of the application.

 ### Backticks